-6.2.8 In statistical quality control, one examines data to determine the "assignable cause" whenever the data indicate that the production process is no longer in a state of statistical control.
-(A measurement process is said to be in a state of statistical control if the amount of scatter in the data from repeated measurements of the same item over a period of time does not change with time, and if there are no unpredictable drifts or sudden shifts in the mean of repeated measurements on the same item).
+- In statistical quality control, one examines data to determine the "assignable 5.2.8 cause" whenever the data indicate that the production process is no longer in a state of statistical control.
+(A measurement process is said to be in a state of statistical control if the amount of scatter in the data from repeated measurements of the same item over a period of time does not change with time, and if there are no unpredictable drifts or sudden shifts in the mean of repeated measurements on the same item.)
 The same approach can be used in legal metrology when compliance data indicate less than the minimum required level of compliance.
 If compliance data are periodically collected, say monthly, and plotted on a control chart, the chart will graphically indicate the degree to which assurance of metrological control has been achieved.
 In some real situations, the assessment of the success of the controls may, however, be more complicated because the measure of compliance may include factors other than the compliance percentage relative to the target compliance, or because the collection of data is obstructed by activities of other stakeholders in legal metrology.
-Some Annexes provide examples of the application of the systems approach to specific cases: Annex 5 discusses nontraditional ways of checking truck-weighing devices in the field, and Annex 4 treats the selection of control mechanisms for clinical thermometers.
-One can examine the examples in these Annexes with the view that a well-designed system of metrological controls is a system with feedback and adaptive response.

-6.2.9 In deciding how to set up or modify legal metrological control in any country it is naturally highly important, as part of the systems approach, to analyze modern trends in frauds associated with measuring instruments and to design appropriate countermeasures.
+Some Annexes provide examples of the application of the systems approach to specific cases.
+Annex 5 deals with the assurance of control for gasoline dispensers, Annex 6 discusses non-traditional ways of checking truckweighing devices in the field, and Annex 4 treats the selection of control mechanisms for clinical thermometers.
+One can examine the examples in these annexes with the view that a well designed system of metrological controls is a system with feedback and adaptive response. - 5.2.9 In deciding how to set up or modify legal metrological control in any country it is naturally highly important, as part of the systems approach, to analyse modern trends in frauds associated with measuring instruments and to design appropriate countermeasures.
 Frauds on instruments based on mechanical principles in use, especially an adjustment outside maximum permissible errors, were effectively eliminated by the introduction of subsequent verification, at least on instruments where the access to their measuring elements could be sealed.
 With the arrival of electronic instruments, opportunities for fraudulent manipulations widened.
-The most popular method, known as "turbo", uses a device that adds pulses to the output from the measuring transducers to simulate a higher quantity delivered.
+The most popular method, known as "turbo", uses a device adding pulses to the output from the measuring transducers to simulate a higher quantity delivered.
 Such frauds have been identified in a number of European countries over a range of instrument types, including taximeters (Czech Republic) and fuel dispensers (Spain).
 These devices are tricky to detect during normal verification as they can be covertly (remotely) switched on and off by the users.
-Their installation requires a cooperation of users with repairers - another reason to hesitate before licensing such bodies to take over subsequent verification aimed at protecting the public interest.
+Their installation requires a cooperation of users with repairers another reason to hesitate whether such bodies should be licensed to take over subsequent verification aimed at protection of a public interest.
 It is clear that subsequent verification is nearly powerless in eliminating such malpractices - this might be a reason to contemplate the Dutch model.
-Additionally, unannounced actions of metrological supervision consisting of purchasing goods in the field by inspectors pretending to be normal customers are remedy here.
-Therefore, if subsequent verification is applied, it has to be accompanied by a fairly high degree of metrological supervision.
+Unannounced actions of metrological supervision based on purchasing the goods in the field by inspectors pretending to be normal customers are a remedy here.
+Therefore, if subsequent verification is applied, it has to be accompanied by a fairly high amount of metrological supervision.
 Otherwise, references to the effective protection of public interests will be nothing but empty talk.